felixhui118/noughts-n-crosses/README.md

 ## Getting Started

 To run the test by `npm test`
-run `npm build` before running the application
+run `npm run build` before running the application
 To run the application by `npm start`

 ## Available Scripts